The toolbar provides access to a collection of tools you can use to modify and manipulate assets in the viewport.

 With the Toggle local / world axis tool, you can toggle between local axis and world axis to transform objects according to either the local or world reference coordinate systems.
 The local reference coordinate system is known as local space, and the world reference coordinate system is known as world space.

 By default, objects in Twinmotion are moved, rotated, and scaled in world space (world axis).
-The Gizmo uses the X, Y, and Z axes of the world reference coordinate system to transform objects.
+The gizmo uses the X, Y, and Z axes of the world reference coordinate system to transform objects.

-When you switch to local space (local axis), the Gizmo uses the axes of the selected object instead, meaning the object can be moved, rotated, and scaled according to the position of its own axes.
+When you switch to local space (local axis), the gizmo uses the axes of the selected object instead, meaning the object can be moved, rotated, and scaled according to the position of its own axes.

 The images below show the position of the axes for the same object in world space and in local space.